- May 6, 2022

 Trust Our Team to Help You Determine How Long Your Workers’ Comp Will Last in NC

-The team at Sumwalt Anderson Law Firm represents clients in these types of cases regularly.
+The team of personal injury lawyers at Sumwalt Anderson Law Firm represents clients in these types of cases regularly.
 Mark Sumwalt frequently works in the area of workers’ compensation law.
 He is a North Carolina State Bar Board Certified Specialist in Workers’ Compensation Law.
 He appreciates the opportunity to put his experience to work for you in your case.

 We know how to give our clients the professional representation they need.
 We do not back down in the face of difficult circumstances related to workers’ comp laws and rules.
 We understand the challenges our clients face after suffering a serious injury or illness on the jobsite, and we will give your case the attention it should have.
 Contact us today for a free consultation at (704) 377-3770.